Sunday, February 5, 2017

 The spa-hotel was nestled in the Hamlet of Mount Tremper, in Ulster County.
 (Honoring its Dutch origins as part of the New Netherlands Colony, the county flag has historic Dutch colors).

-(It also looks pretty in summertime).
+(Seen below, it also looks pretty in summertime).

 The New England farmhouse, barn, and silo were connected and expanded into a hotel/restaurant/spa.